ossf/osv-schema/docs/schema.md

 Specifies the type of relationship this OSV has to the other identifier.
 Must include one of the following types:

-- `ALIAS`: An alias, or identifier that is referring to the exact same vulnerability.
+- `ALIAS`: An alias, or, identifier that is referring to the exact same vulnerability.
 This is for connecting identifiers from different databases, and not for marking duplicate IDs within the same database, which should use `DUPLICATED_BY` or `DUPLICATE_OF` respectively.